pjp/LogViewer/README.md

 # LogViewer

-## A utility to read multiple log files and display the log entries in time ascending order
+## A utility to read multiple log files and display (on stdout) the log entries in time ascending order

 For this to work, the utility has to know the format of the log entries timestamp (SimpleDateFormat)